parity0x1/parity0x1.github.io/_posts/2021-04-25-htb-cyber-apocalypse.md

 date: 2021-04-25
 ---

 A 5 crazy and intense days, the Cyber Apocalypse CTF 2021 ran from Monday, 19th of April 2021 until Friday, 23rd of April 2021.
 Flagged (excuse the pun) as a must-attend event for every cybersecurity enthusiast, my team Hack South saw two separate teams enter the races.
-Our particular team ended off the event placing a respectable `106 out of 4,700` of teams.
+Our particular team ended off the event placing a respectable `106 out of 4,700` teams.

 Here is a [full event recap](https://www.hackthebox.eu/newsroom/cyber-apocalypse-ctf-2021-event-recap) from the organisers if you're interested.